Case Study: Invest in PHX

 Proposition 105 - August 27, 2019

-Shortly after Mayor Kate Gallego took office, she faced a well funded anti-transit ballot proposition that sought to overturn an earlier voter approved tax increase to fund light rail expansion.
-The anti-tax effort was funded by an organized, out of state political operation that in the previous year had played a role in defeating a high-profile transit measure in Nashville, TN.
+Shortly after Mayor Kate Gallego took office, Phoenix faced a well-funded anti-transit ballot proposition that sought to overturn a voter-approved tax increase to fund a $1 billion, five-mile light rail extension connecting Downtown and South Phoenix.
+The anti-tax effort was funded by an organized, out-of-state political operation that in the previous year had played a role in defeating a high-profile transit measure in Nashville, TN.

-We’re really proud of the campaign that came together to support ‘No on 105’.
-It brought together business leaders, unions, nonprofits, we had older adults working alongside students, it crossed party lines and included people from every part of our city.
+“We’re really proud of the campaign that came together to support ‘No on 105’.
+It brought together business leaders, unions, nonprofits, we had older adults working alongside students, it crossed party lines and included people from every part of our city.”